rgeraldporter/audubon-cbc-csv-parser/README.md

 ## Purpose

-To make the Audubon CBC more easily accessible by providing a JavaScript API more amenible to data analysis and interaction than pure CSV or XLS.
+To make the Audubon CBC data more easily accessible by providing a JavaScript API more amenible to data analysis and interaction than the currently available CSV or XLS files.

 ## Setup